Ocean Network Express: History

 On 7 July 2018, ONE Competence made fast at the Port of Oakland.
 The vessel was built in 2008 as MOL Competence, to carry over 8000 TEUs.
 She has recently been repainted in magenta, following the intended plan to rebrand over 240 vessels in the fleet.

 In August 2018, ONE ordered more than 14,000 refrigerated containers.

 In December 2018, ONE and PSA International signed an agreement to form a joint venture at Pasir Panjang Terminal in Singapore to conduct container operations in the terminal, starting in the first half of 2019.

 On 30 November 2020, the container ship ONE Apus lost an estimated 1816 containers overboard during severe weather while traveling from Yantian in China to Long Beach, California, USA.
 Among these were 64 containers of dangerous goods.
 Removing collapsed containers from the deck took 3 months after the ship docked in Kobe, Japan.

 On 14 April 2021, ONE is added to ISO9001 certification registry of ClassNK.

 On 19 April 2021, ONE has announced the formation of a new Green Strategy Department, that will be involved in environmental sustainability projects, such as the successful trial of bio-fuel to power the MOL Experience container ship.

 On 4 February 2025, it has been announced a collaboration with LX Pantos for the American market.

+On 1 July 2026, Jeremy Nixon, who had headed the company as CEO since July 2017, stepped down and moved to a senior advisory role.
+He was replaced by Till Ole Barrelet, former chief executive of Emirates Shipping Line.